- Written by Dr.Mehmet Demircioglu

 How can I avoid hair transplant regret later?

-The best way to reduce regret is to make the decision before surgery with clear eyes.
+The strongest way to reduce regret is to make the decision before surgery with clear eyes.
 Regret often appears when the patient expected a complete transformation, accepted a rushed plan, chose an aggressive hairline, ignored future hair loss, or did not understand the limits of donor hair.

 How do I handle anxiety if I feel it today?